Optimal stability results and nonlinear duality for $L^\infty$ entropy and $L^1$ viscosity solutions: Acknowledgements

 \section{Acknowledgements}

-E. R. Jakobsen and J. Endal were supported by the Toppforsk (research excellence) project Waves and Nonlinear Phenomena (WaNP), grant no. 250070 from the Research Council of Norway.
+E. R. Jakobsen is supported by the Research Council of Norway under grant agreement no. 325114 ``IMod.
+Partial differential equations, statistics and data: An interdisciplinary approach to data-based modelling.''
+J. Endal received funding from the Research Council of Norway under the Toppforsk (research excellence) grant agreement no. 250070 ``Waves and Nonlinear Phenomena (WaNP),'' the European Union’s Horizon 2020 research and innovation programme under the Marie Sk{\l}odowska-Curie grant agreement no. 839749 ``Novel techniques for quantitative behavior of convection-diffusion equations (techFRONT),'' and from the Research Council of Norway under the MSCA-TOPP-UT grant agreement no. 312021.
 N. Alibaud was supported by the French ANR project CoToCoLa (no. ANR-11-JS01-006-01).
-Part of this paper was completed the first half of 2016 during J. Endal's stay at Laboratory of Mathematics of Besan\c{c}on (LMB), University of Bourgogne Franche-Comt\'e (UBFC), and National Engineering Institute in Mechanics and Microtechnologies (ENSMM).
-We also thank Boris Andreianov for pointing out \cite{Pogpr} to us and for other useful comments.
+Part of this paper was completed during J. Endal's stay at Laboratory of Mathematics of Besan\c{c}on (LmB), Universit\'e de Franche-Comt\'e, and SUPMICROTECH-ENSMM.
+Finally, we thank Boris Andreianov for comments and the anonymous referees for detailed reports and suggestions for the paper.